nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

     - Archetype for using the JSR352-compliant batch application framework
   * - nablarch-batch-archetype
     - Archetype for using the Nablarch batch application runtime platform
+  * - nablarch-batch-dbless-archetype
+    - Archetype for using the Nablarch batch application runtime platform without DB connection
   * - nablarch-container-web-archetype
     - Docker container edition of the ``nablarch-web-archetype`` archetype
   * - nablarch-container-jaxrs-archetype